Versta Research Blog

 Why You Should Avoid Numeric Response Scales in Surveys

-If you read our article a few weeks ago about COVID-19, there were probably several statistics we cited that you (or maybe a colleague) misinterpreted.
+If you read our article a few years back ago about COVID-19, you may have noticed some statistics we cited that seemed odd and open to misinterpretation.
 That’s because instead of reporting the percentage of respondents who did or said something, we reported the mean of all survey respondents’ answers to a numeric scale.
-We had no…
+We…

 Read the rest of this entry